Mostafatalaat770/node-oidc-provider-prisma-adapter/README.md

 pnpm install # or npm install or yarn install

-pnpm migrate # or npm run migrate or yarn migrate
+pnpm db:migrate # or npm run migrate or yarn migrate

 pnpm dev # or npm run dev or yarn dev

+pnpm db:studio # or npm run studio or yarn studio
 ```

 ## Configuration